any-docs/css/content/reference/values/color_value/index.md

 Color interpolation happens with [gradients](/reference/values/gradient), [transitions](/guides/Transitions/Using), and [animations](/guides/Animations/Using).

 When interpolating `<color>` values, they are first converted to a given color space, and then each component of the [computed values](/guides/Cascade/Property_value_processing#computed_value) are interpolated linearly, with interpolation's speed being determined by the [easing function](/reference/values/easing-function) in transitions and animations.
-The interpolation color space defaults to Oklab, but can be overridden through {{CSSXref("&lt;color-interpolation-method&gt;")}} in some color-related functional notations.
+The interpolation color space defaults to Oklab, but can be overridden through `&lt;color-interpolation-method&gt;` in some color-related functional notations.

 ### Interpolation with missing components